vibbits/training-material/topics/linux/tutorials/file-system/tutorial.md

 ```

 > Decompress the file DRR000542_1.fastq.subset.gz
 ```
 $ gunzip DRR000542_1.fastq.subset.gz
 ```

 > Copy the DRR000542_1.fastq.subset file to a new file called 'bzip2_test.fastq'.
 Compress this file with bzip2.
 ```
 $ bzip2 bzip2_test.fastq
 ```

-'''Tip''' If you would like to know how long the command took to finish, use '''time'''
+**Tip!** If you would like to know how long the command took to finish, use "time"
 ```
 $ time bzip2 bzip2_test.fastq
 real	0m5.878s